-To get that perfect lawn that you always wanted it takes work and time.
-There are so many things you can do to help get you the ideal but most of them are very time consuming.
+To get that perfect lawn that you always wanted it takes work, time, dedication, and some tips.
+There are so many things you can do to help get you the ideal landscape, but most of them can be very time consuming.

 Mow Your Lawn Frequently

-This one is easier said than done since mowing your lawn takes time, especially if you have a large lawn.
-Frequent cutting will help ensure that your lawn grows in thick and doesn't allow for weed growth.
+This one is easier said than done since mowing your grass takes time, especially if you have a large area to do.
+Frequent cutting will help ensure that your grass grows in thick and doesn't allow for weed growth.
 Remember to keep your blades sharp so the lawn is cut crisply.
-You want to try and mow your lawn once a week.
+You want to try and mow once a week.

 Leave The Mulch Bits

-When you have mulch bits and clippings, go ahead and leave them in the lawn; this will rid all the bagging trips but also fertilize the soil.
+When you have mulch bits and clippings, go ahead and leave them in the grass; this will rid all the bagging trips, but also fertilize the soil.

-Mowing your lawn when it's wet means you walk on your wet lawn and this can compact the vulnerable soil, which compacts the grass roots and kills the grass.
-This will result in a bald spot in your lawn.
+Mowing when it's wet means you walk on your wet grass and this can compact the vulnerable soil, which compacts the grass roots and kills the grass.
+This will result in a bald spots.

 Water Your Lawn

-- Thick, dry soil-- put a screwdriver into the lawn, if the ground resists, it's time to water.
+1.)
+If you sense thick, dry soil it's time to water your grass.
+It helps to put a screwdriver into the lawn, and if the ground resists, it's time to water.

 Don't Cut It Too Short

-It can seem like a good idea to cut your lawn real short so it looks nice; well, you want to cut it short or there is no point in cutting it but don't go too short!
-When you cut your lawn real short, it requires more watering and it needs more herbicides to stay healthy and protected.
-Try not to cut your lawn no more than a third off at a time.
+It can seem like a good idea to cut your grass real short so it looks nice; well, you want to cut it short or there is no point in cutting it but don't go too short!
+When you cut it real short, it requires more watering and it needs more herbicides to stay healthy and protected.
+Try not to cut it no more than a third off at a time.